rjsears/aircraft_accident_tracker/README.md

 ## What This Project Does

-The Citation Aircraft Accident Monitor is an automated safety intelligence system that tracks incidents and accidents involving Cessna Citation aircraft.
+The Aircraft Accident Tracker is an automated safety intelligence system that tracks incidents and accidents involving Cessna Citation aircraft, although it is easily adapted for any aircraft.
 It continuously monitors the [Aviation Safety Network (ASN)](https://aviation-safety.net) database, extracting incident data including locations, operators, damage assessments, and full narrative reports.
-Each incident is then enriched with an AI-generated summary using OpenAI's GPT-5.1 model, which distills lengthy investigation narratives into concise 3-6 sentence overviews.
-For fatal accidents, the system also searches Google via SerpAPI to discover related NTSB investigation reports, news coverage, flight tracking data, and photos, automatically categorizing and linking these resources for easy access.
+Each incident is then enriched with an AI-generated summary using OpenAI's GPT-5.1 model, which distills lengthy investigation narratives into concise overviews.
+For fatal and serious accidents as well as aircraft marked as `w/o` (written off), the system also searches Google via SerpAPI to discover related NTSB investigation reports, news coverage, flight tracking data, and photos, automatically categorizing and linking these resources for easy access.

 The entire system runs as an n8n workflow with PostgreSQL storage, designed for hands-off operation.
 A scheduled trigger runs daily at 8 AM to collect new incidents and process enrichments, while four additional webhook endpoints allow on-demand execution of specific processing phases.
 The workflow implements intelligent deduplication using composite keys on aircraft registration and date, hash-based change detection to identify when ASN updates their narratives, and rate limiting to respect external service quotas.
 All data flows into an interactive HTML dashboard that supports filtering by aircraft type, date range, keywords, and fatality status, with expandable rows showing full incident details alongside categorized resource links.

+For those new to n8n visit my [n8n_nginx](https://github.com/rjsears/n8n_nginx) repo and you can have an complete n8n install with postgres and more up and running in 20 minutes.

 ---